whooosreading/docker_sinatra_template/README.md

 - Shotgun, an autoreloading server, for development user
 - Customizations such as a JSON logging system, embedable API resources, strong parameters, and a wrapper to generate 404 errors from ActiveRecord Errors
 - Convenience scripts for starting the app, view logs, pushing to Docker hub, and other tasks
+- NewRelic configuration, because NewRelic is amazing!
+(Even the free plan.)

 ## A default resource: Foo